wlav/cppyy/doc/source/installation.rst

 Older versions of PyPy (5.6.0 and earlier) have a built-in ``cppyy`` based on `Reflex`_, which is less feature-rich and no longer supported.
-However, both the :doc:`distribution tools <distribution>` and user-facing Python codes are very backwards compatible.
+However, both the :doc:`distribution tools <dictionaries>` and user-facing Python codes are very backwards compatible.

 .. _`PyPI`: https://pypi.python.org/pypi/cppyy/